art&York is a 3 day event celebrating art, design & contemporary craft at York Racecourse Events Centre, North Yorkshire.

 Always in the pursuit of a minimal outcome, I use the current digital technology at my disposal and experiment with print onto various commercial substrates, such as metal, glass and highly reflective surfaces.

-Ian Mitchell exhibited with us in York in 2015 & 2016 and then exhibited as his gallery ‘Staithes Studio’ at our 2017 event.
+Ian Mitchell exhibited with us in York in 2015 & 2016 and then exhibited as his gallery ‘Staithes Studio’ at our 2017 & 2018 events.
 Find out more about his work here….Ian Mitchell

 I am a textile artist based in West Yorkshire.
 I work with a combination of fibres, threads, print and machine stitching to create felted wall pieces with a contemporary and refined feel.